cdaller/gpsylon/README.md

 java -jar gpsylon-<version>.jar
 ```

 As the map application uses map tile servers that probably do not exist anymore it probable will not work anymore.
+Sorry for that - but no spare time at the moment to get it running again.

 ## GPSTool